Aer Lingus Regional: Stobart Air

 On 20 March 2014, Aer Arann announced its intention to re-brand and form Stobart Air to allow the company to seek further franchise agreements.
 There was no change to the operation of Aer Lingus Regional services.
-On 27 November 2014, Stobart Air was awarded PSO contracts between Dublin-Donegal from 1 February 2015.
-The existing Dublin-Kerry route was also extended to 2017.
+On 27 November 2014, Stobart Air was awarded public service obligation (PSO) contracts between Dublin and Donegal Airport from 1 February 2015.
+The existing Dublin to Kerry Airport route was also extended to 2017.
 On the same date, all services to/from Shannon were confirmed to be axed from 5 January 2015, and the base there closed on the same date.
 The airline later resumed services to/from Shannon.

 In January 2018, the Minister for Transport, Tourism and Sport, Shane Ross, announced that Stobart Air would continue its two PSO routes, Dublin to Donegal and Kerry, until January 2022.
 That year saw the airline adding an additional 70,000 seats during its winter season, with 580 flights a week.

 COVID-19

-Due to the COVID-19 pandemic, all international flights were first reduced to a limited schedule and then temporarily suspended from the 28th of March until further notice.
+Due to the COVID-19 pandemic, all international flights were first reduced to a limited schedule and then temporarily suspended from 28 March 2020 until further notice.
 The two domestic PSO services continued, to maintain "vital links".
-Due to the lack of flights, Stobart Air which temporally laid off most of its 400 employees.
-Only 16% of Stobart Air's workforce would be retained, primarily to operate the domestic Irish routes.

-Changes

-When he was announcing the end of first quarter results for IAG, Chief Executive Willie Walsh revealed that a different provider might operate the routes once the Stobart Air contract expired at the end of 2022.
-Aer Lingus Group, together with Stobart Air, announced on 23 July 2020 that it was to establish a base at Belfast–City Airport with 6 new routes to Birmingham, East Midlands, Edinburgh, Exeter, Leeds/Bradford and Manchester with 5 based ATR72-600 aircraft and over 200 weekly flights planned to operate.
+Aer Lingus Group, together with Stobart Air, announced on 23 July 2020 that it was to establish a base at Belfast–City Airport with six new routes to Birmingham, East Midlands, Edinburgh, Exeter, Leeds/Bradford and Manchester with five ATR72-600 aircraft based at Belfast City and over 200 weekly flights.
 The news was welcomed by airport and government officials in what was described as "an extremely challenging environment" during the coronavirus pandemic.

+In 2021, due to the continued impact of the COVID-19 pandemic on air travel, Stobart Air temporally laid off most of its 400 employees, with only 16% of Stobart Air's workforce to be retained, primarily to operate the domestic Irish routes.